Need to talk? Call 1800 882 436.

 Resources and support

-For more information about your healthcare rights, see this guide for consumers by the Australian Commission on Safety and Quality in Health Care — it's also available in a summary version.
+For more information about your healthcare rights, see this guide for consumers from the Australian Commission on Safety and Quality in Health Care — it's also available in a summary version.

 Learn more here about the development and quality assurance of healthdirect content.